State transfer with separable optical beams and variational quantum algorithms with classical light: Application: protocol for transfer of information from one degree of freedom to another

 Let $J^A=\frac{1}{2}({1}+\vec{\sigma}^A\cdot\vec{p})$ be the coherent mode representation of an unknown beam in some degree of freedom, say path, whose equivalent is to be prepared (say, in the OAM domain).
 The combined coherent mode representation in the three degrees of freedom is given by,

-There is a shared correlation between polarisation and OAM degrees of freedom, which is reflected in the structure of $J^{BC}(\alpha)^{1/2, T}$.
+There is a correlation between polarisation and OAM degrees of freedom, which is reflected in the structure of $J^{BC}(\eta)^{1/2, T}$.
 The protocol is as follows: \begin{enumerate} \item Unlike in quantum mechanics, which is intrinsically probabilistic, the outcome of a measurement in the classical optical domain is deterministic.
-Hence, the experimenter may simply measure\footnote{The Pauli operators in the polarisation domain are defined as follows: $\sigma^B_{1}=|H)(V|+|V)(H|$, $\sigma^B_{2}=-i|H)(V|+i|V)(H|$, and, $\sigma^B_{3}=|H)(H|-|V)(V|$.
-Similarly, they can be defined in the path degrees of freedom (A), by identifying $|0)_A$ and $|1)_A$ to be orthonormal coherent modes of $\sigma^A_{3}$ with eigenvalues $\pm 1$.} $|\psi_1) = \frac{1}{\sqrt{2}}\{|0)_A|V)-|1)_A|H)\}$.
-Due to this measurement, the intensity of the beam gets reduced to one-fourth of its initial value and the information of path degree of freedom ($A$) gets transferred to the OAM degree of freedom ($C$).
+Hence, the experimenter may simply project\footnote{The Pauli operators in the polarisation domain are defined as follows: $\sigma^B_{1}=|H)(V|+|V)(H|$, $\sigma^B_{2}=-i|H)(V|+i|V)(H|$, and, $\sigma^B_{3}=|H)(H|-|V)(V|$.
+Similarly, they can be defined in the path degrees of freedom (A), by identifying $|0)_A$ and $|1)_A$ to be orthonormal coherent modes of $\sigma^A_{3}$ with eigenvalues $\pm 1$.} the beam given in (\ref{Complete_beam_2by2T+1}) along $|\psi_1) = \frac{1}{\sqrt{2}}\{|0)_A|V)-|1)_A|H)\}$.
+Due to this projection, the information of path degree of freedom ($A$) gets transferred to the OAM degree of freedom ($C$) and the intensity of the beam gets reduced to one-fourth of its initial value.
 This constitutes a significant simplification over quantum teleportation since no post--processing is required.
 The beam, after the measurement, in the OAM degree of freedom is described by,

-Since the separable equivalent beam of the pure maximally entangled beam (corresponding to $\alpha=1$) belongs to the infinite dimensional space, the beam prepared in the OAM degree of freedom is not the exact equivalent of the two-dimensional beam in the path degree of freedom.
-It can, however, be as close to the exact equivalent beam as desirable by choosing larger and larger values of $T$. \item However, if per chance, the experimenter measures any of the other three Bell beams, the intensity will get diminished to one-fourth of its initial value as before.
-Additionally, it also requires a post-processing (for which no classical communication is required).
-If the experimenter measures one of the following three Bell beams,
+Since the separable equivalent beam of the pure maximally entangled beam (corresponding to $\eta=1$) belongs to the infinite dimensional space, the beam prepared in the OAM degree of freedom is not the exact equivalent of the two-dimensional beam in the path degree of freedom.
+It can, however, be as close to the exact equivalent beam as desirable by choosing larger and larger values of $T$. \item Should the experimentalist project along any of the other three Bell beams, the intensity will get diminished to one-fourth of its initial value as before.
+Additionally, it also requires a post-processing.
+If the experimenter projects along one of the following three Bell beams,